techBoolo/sha256-hash-a-file/README.md

 ## Usage

+- run

   `node hashFile file_name`

 - result

-  the original file_name with an extension '.hash' in the same directory as the original file name
+  the original file name with an extension '.hash' in the same directory as the original file name